slynch-a11y/gatsby-theme-a11y-blog-test/README.md

 * CSS
 * Typography.js
 * Gatsby SEO and React-Helmet
+* the @gatsby-contrib/gatsby-plugin-elasticlunr-search plugin
+* deploying on Netlify
 * creating Gatsby themes!

 ## Installation (this is how it should work)